Pornpanthongdee/Pornpanthongdee/README.md

-- 👋 Hi, I’m Pornpan Thongdee
+- 👋 Hi, I’m (EYE) Pornpan Thongdee 👁
-- 👀 I love learning new things!
+- 👀 I love learning new things! 🧠
-- 🌱 I’m currently learning data analytics
+- 🌱 I’m currently learning Data Science 🦾
-- 💞️ I will use Github to develop my programs
+- 💞️ I will use Github to develop my programs 👩‍💻
 - 📫 How to reach me pornpanthongdee02@gmail.com

 <!---
 Pornpanthongdee/Pornpanthongdee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.